SDK npm package is not published yet and API environments may be unavailable.View status

 What Ananke Labs does

 Ananke Labs lets you issue documents (credentials, certificates, contracts) that anyone can verify.
-Each document is cryptographically signed at issuance time and can optionally be anchored to a distributed ledger for tamper-proof integrity.
+Each document receives verification evidence at issuance time, with optional external evidence records for additional assurance.

 Verification is the central idea: anyone with a document reference, a content hash, or a scanned barcode can confirm whether the document is authentic and what its current status is.